geographiclib/geographiclib/distrib/00README.txt

 # $Id$

-These files contain the source code for GeogragphicLib.
+These files contain the source code for GeographicLib.

 Programmers should download the latest .tar.gz or .zip file.
 The .exe files provide Windows installers for the utilities (and the library